 Scholars were next asked to rate their agreement with 15 statements describing learning styles, preferences, and habits.
 Generally, responses demonstrate that most Scholars enjoy creative problem-solving and interactive learning environments, though feel that their current study habits need improvement.
-On average, respondents are most likely to agree that: they enjoy open-ended problems (mean=4.43); creative thinking is one of their strengths (mean=4.29); they have strong problem-solving skills (mean=4.14); and that they need to spend more time studying than they currently do (mean=4.14).
-On the other hand, respondents are least likely to agree that: most of their friends are studying engineering (mean=3.29); they prefer studying or working alone (mean=3.14); and that they are confident in their current study routine (mean=2.71).
+On average, respondents are most likely to agree that: they have strong problem-solving skills and enjoy open-ended problems (means=4.14); they need to spend more time studying than they currently do (mean=4.00); and that they consider themselves mechanically inclined and creative thinkers (means=4.00).
+On the other hand, respondents are least likely to agree that most of their friends are studying engineering (mean=3.00) and that they are confident in their current study routine (mean=2.71).